-Global Health Residents from the Duke Psychiatry Residency Program extend the duration of their residency training by three months to gain specific global health core competencies.
+Global Health Residents from the Duke Psychiatry Residency Program extend the duration of their residency training by twelve months to gain specific global health core competencies.
 Global Health Psychiatry Residents will engage in Master of Science in Global Health (MSc-GH) coursework during PGY3 and will attend weekly continuity clinics and all other mandatory meetings required by the Psychiatry Training Program during this period of training.
-Trainees will spend nine months during PGY4 engaging in clinical care and mentored research activities at a Duke University international partner site.
+Trainees will spend nine to twelve months during PGY4 engaging in clinical care and mentored research activities at a Duke University international partner site.
 Psychiatry residents who have successfully completed PGY1 are eligible to apply, with the approval of their Program Director.
 In addition to a biweekly journal club, there will be ample opportunity to access special events and lectures throughout the training program.

 Download the Global Health / Psychiatry Pathway sample Track Schedule.
 Tracks are tailored to each resident's specific requirements and goals.

 - Goals: Develop the knowledge, skills, and attitudes needed for culturally competent care.

 - Objectives: Trainees will be asked to keep a log of instructive patient cases in which social determinants (e.g. education, food, security, housing, early life experiences, social trauma, and gender) have played a major role in the health of a given patient.
 In the final month of the program, residents will undergo an oral examination in which five or more of these cases are discussed.